kevinpryan/caf-subtype-analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-Here we can see strandedness (`EGAD00001006144`) is significantly correlated with PCs 1-3.
+Here we can see strandedness (i.e. the study `EGAD00001006144`) is significantly correlated with PCs 1-3.
 These PCs explain 28%, 8% and 4% of the variance of the entire dataset respectively).

 ``` r
 ppairs